demergent-labs/blog/introducing-azle-and-demergent-labs.md

 ## Demergent Labs

-And now on to the second thing I would like to introduce you to, my new company Demergent Labs.
-We aim to accelerate the adoption of Web3 and the Internet Computer.
-We're starging off on our mission with three flagship projects: Azle (TypeScript CDK), [Sudograph (GraphQL Database)](https://github.com/sudograph/sudograph), and Kybra (Python CDK).
+And now on to the second thing I would like to introduce you to, a new company called Demergent Labs.
+Our goal is to accelerate the adoption of Web3 and the Internet Computer.
+We're starging off with three flagship projects: [Azle (TypeScript CDK)](https://github.com/demergent-labs/azle), [Sudograph (GraphQL Database)](https://github.com/sudograph/sudograph), and [Kybra (Python CDK)](https://github.com/demergent-labs/kybra).

-By focusing on the technologies that are really working well in the Web2 world, we believe we can accelerate the adoption of Web3 (obviously).
-We are removing barriers to entry, making it extremely simple for developers to come over to the IC and adopt the platform, taking advantage of its unique characeteristics and benefits over the centralized cloud providers.
+Our thesis is simple.
+By focusing on the technologies that are really working well in the Web2 world, we believe we can accelerate the adoption of Web3.
+We can also greatly improve some of the technologies that made Web3 great ([decentralized npm registry](https://github.com/demergent-labs/deregistry) anyone?).

+We are removing barriers to entry, making it extremely simple for developers to come over to the IC and write applications that take advantage of its unique characeteristics and benefits over the centralized cloud providers.
+We're also experimenting with new intellectual property, governance, and funding mechanisms that could solve some of the sustainability issues that have plagued open source software since its inception.

-Azle and Sudograph are currently in beta, with 1.0 releases slated for this year (Kybra 1.0 as a stretch goal).
+There's a lot of work to do in Web3 and for the Internet Computer.
 The dream of an infinitely scalable and unhackable decentralized computer is beautiful.
 We aren't there yet, but we're working hard to get there.

-Come join us.
+Please, in your own way and with your skills and talents, help us build this amazing new future.

 Yours truly,